 when taking conformal change of metrics, provided that $(X^{n+1}, \ g^+)$ is a Poincar\'{e}-Einstein as established in \cite{Graham-Zworski:scattering-matrix}, \cite{Fefferman-Graham:largo}.
 The conformal fractional Laplacians and fractional scalar curvatures should also be compared to the higher order generalization of the conformal Laplacian and scalar curvature: the Paneitz operator $P_2^{\hat h}$ and its associated $Q$-curvature (see \cite{Paneitz:published}, \cite{Branson:sharp-inequalities}, \cite{Qing-Raske:positive-solutions}).\\

 It was observed by Chang and Gonz\'alez in \cite{fractional-laplacian} that the generalized eigenvalue problem \eqref{equation-GZ} on a non-compact manifold $(X^{n+1}, g^+)$ is equivalent to a linear degenerate elliptic problem on the compact manifold $(\bar X^{n+1}, \bar g)$, for $\bar g=\rho^2 g^+$.
-Hence Chang and Gonz\'alez reconciled the definitions of the fractional Laplacians given in the above as normalized scattering operators and the one given in the spirit of the Dirichlet-to-Neumann operators by Caffarelli and Silvestre in \cite{Caffarelli-Silvestre}.
-Such observation in \cite{fractional-laplacian} plays a fundamental role in this paper and provides an alternative way to study the fractional partial differential equation \eqref{fractional PDE}.
-First of all we know by the conformal covariance that
+Hence Chang and Gonz\'alez reconciled the definition of the fractional Laplacians given in the above as normalized scattering operators and the one given in the spirit of the Dirichlet-to-Neumann operators by Caffarelli and Silvestre in \cite{Caffarelli-Silvestre}.
+This observation in \cite{fractional-laplacian} plays a fundamental role in this paper and provides an alternative way to study the fractional partial differential equation \eqref{fractional PDE}.
+First, we know by the conformal covariance that

 Let $a = 1 - 2\gamma\in (-1, 1)$, $s = \frac n2 + \gamma$, and $U = \rho^{s-n} u$.
 Then we may write the equation \eqref{equation-GZ} as